An Brief Irreverent History of Oil Well Torpedoes and Evolution of the Hose Job (hydraulic fracking)

 The aerospace industry even makes the oil industry look fast and innovative.
 For example, perchlorate rocket propellants have been around since 1942 when the Caltech’s Jack Parson’s invented the JATO pack for aircraft using perchlorate and asphalt.
-Also from Caltech Charles Bartley figured out how to use rubber as a binder and add aluminum for more energy.
+Also from Caltech, Charles Bartley figured out how to use rubber as a binder and add aluminum for more energy.
 While there has been continuing development, the technology the remains about the same today.
 Why?
-Once a weapon system rocket motor is made, it doesn’t have to change for twenty of more years.
+Once a weapon system rocket motor is made, it doesn’t have to change for twenty or more years.
 The same was even more true for the space industry, unless someone had been using it for twenty years, no one want to us it in space.

 However, recently it was companies SpaceX, BlueOrigin, RocketLab, Skybox and Planet Labs that proved how dysfunctional NASA and big old space industry had become.

 By 2014, even old aerospace companies realized that rocket propellants were highly competitive with certain hydraulic fracturing niches, entering the industry and testifying before congress on the growth potential.
 So too the oil industry was recognizing the niche market, with many patents filed in the 2000’s.
 However, massive environmental damage had already been caused by perchlorate groundwater contamination.

 As an endocrine system toxin, perchlorates are both a danger to touch or inhale during manufacturing.
 In drinking water, it is extremely dangerous to fetus brain development during pregnancy.